srijaniiserprinceton/patchviewer/README.md

 Below is a simple demonstration of what the widget should look like for a single time (or longitude) series.
 ![Alt text](Figures/expected_interactive_plot.png)

+P0 through P4 indicate the different anchor points for coloring the lineplot.